 After the big meal and clean-up time, rather than taking a snooze, get some exercise and sunshine by going on a nature walk with the children or engaging in a friendly game of touch football or basketball.
 What is Thanksgiving Day without football, right?

-Make your home a “digital-device-free-zone” for today.
-Thanksgiving is a great day to focus on and truly reconnect with your family/guests and to savor your time away from business-as-usual.
+Make your home a “digital-device-free-zone” for Thanksgiving day.
+Thanksgiving is a great day to focus on and truly reconnect with your family, friends and guests and to savor your time away from business-as-usual.
 Place a decorated basket by the front door and encourage your guests to place their phones, tablets, ipads, etc. in the basket for the day.
 The majority of even the most pressing issues are able to wait until Friday.

 Most important for the entire Thanksgiving season.
 Prepare for a special time to give thanks for your many blessings.
 Upon arrival hand each guest (young and old) an index card and pen.
 Instruct them to write two things they are most thankful for and then either before or after the Thanksgiving meal have each person read their card aloud.
 Place all cards in a “Basket of Thanks” and have someone express a verbal prayer of thanksgiving.